ricardojoserf/SharpNado/README.md

 - [jeringuilla](https://github.com/ricardojoserf/jeringuilla): Process injection framework in C#.
 It uses dynamic function loading using delegates and AES-encryption for strings and payloads

+- [lsass-dump-csharp](https://github.com/ricardojoserf/lsass-dumper-csharp): Dump lsass.exe generating a file with the hostname and date in txt format using C#

 - [Non-ms-binaries](https://github.com/ricardojoserf/non-ms-binaries): Code snippet to create a process using the "PROCESS_CREATION_MITIGATION_POLICY_BLOCK_NON_MICROSOFT_BINARIES_ALWAYS_ON" flag

 - [SharpADS](https://github.com/ricardojoserf/SharpADS): Read, write and delete Alternate Data Streams (ADS) within NTFS, to hide malicious payloads